Python-SIP/sip/sphinx/directives.rst

 methods defined in the module raise a Python exception to indicate that an error occurred.
 It is the equivalent of using the :fanno:`RaisesPyException` function annotation on every constructor, function and method.

-``all_use_VirtualErrorCode`` specifies that all virtual methods defined in the module use the code defined by the :directive:`%VirtualErrorCode` directive to indicate that a Python exception was raised when executing a Python reimplementation of the method.
-By default the ``PyErr_Print()`` function is called.
-It is the equivalent of using the :fanno:`UsesVirtualErrorCode` function annotation on every virtual method.

 ``keyword_arguments`` specifies the default level of support for Python keyword arguments.
 See the :fanno:`KeywordArgs` annotation for an explaination of the